approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 }
 ```

-**NOTE:** You can give a try to the generated shorten link https://kutt.it/8fK4Cc.
+> **NOTE:** You can try the shortened link that was created, it should navigate to approov.io: [https://kutt.it/8fK4Cc](https://kutt.it/8fK4Cc]).

-Example for an invalid Approov Token:
+Example for an invalid Approov Token.
+We try the same request but use a different Approov token.
+The token has the same expiry time but it is not signed with the correct secret and so the Approov check in the authorizer will fail.

 ```bash
 curl -iX POST "https://${AWS_HTTP_API_ID}.execute-api.${AWS_REGION}.amazonaws.com/api/v2/links" \